me11203sci/sancta-trinitas/content/index.md

-# On the Doctrine of the Holy Trinity
+# On the Dogma of the Blessed Trinity
+To what [[Telos|end]] does [[Adam|man]] upon this earth sojourn, subject to toil ceaselessly in the company of thistles and thorns, futile in staving off the dust beneath his feet which hungrily anticipates his return?
+Impelled by restlessness .